Corey Davis (wide receiver): 2020 season

 On May 1, 2020, the Titans declined the fifth-year option on Davis' contract, making him a free agent in 2021.
 He was placed on the team's active/physically unable to perform list at the start of training camp on July 28, 2020.
 He was activated on August 17, 2020, after passing a physical.

 In the 2020 regular season opener for the Titans, Davis had seven receptions for 101 receiving yards in the 16–14 victory over the Denver Broncos on Monday Night Football.
 He was placed on the reserve/COVID-19 list by the team on October 7, and activated on October 19.
 In Week 8 against the Cincinnati Bengals, he had eight receptions for 128 yards and a touchdown in the 31–20 loss.
 During Week 10 against the Indianapolis Colts, Davis elected to play a day after the death of his older brother to cancer, recording five catches for 67 yards.

-In Week 11 against the Baltimore Ravens, Davis recorded five catches for 113 yards during the 30–24 overtime win.
+In Week 11 against the Ravens, Davis recorded five catches for 113 yards during the 30–24 overtime win.
 In Week 13 against the Cleveland Browns, Davis caught eleven passes for 182 yards, both career highs, along with a touchdown reception in the 41–35 loss.